 Punta della Dogana

-This iconic building is recognisable on any cruise that begins in Venice.
+This iconic building is recognisable on any Italian cruise that begins in Venice.
 The Sea Customs House, as it stands today, was completed in 1682 and was a functioning customs house until the 1980s.
 Today, it’s used as a contemporary art space, reopening in 2009 to the delight of the public.
 If you look closely at the characteristic tower at the entrance, you’ll see a sculpture of two Atlases holding a bronze sphere.
 The giant ball turns to indicate the direction of the wind.

 A symbol of Venice, the Palazzo Ducale was originally built as a fortified castle around the tenth century.
 After a devastating fire in the late eleventh century, the palace was rebuilt as a fortress and prison, but it’s had many lives over the years.
 It was also once the Doges’ residence and public offices and over a period of 1000 years, 120 doges have ruled Venice from this impressive structure.
 It’s a marvellous display of architectural styles, including Byzantine, Gothic and Renaissance.

 As well as having all of these fantastic sights to see, the Grand Canal in Venice is an attraction in itself.
 It was even used as a filming location for James Bond’s Casino Royale.
-Experience Venice and its surroundings on a luxury barge cruise and it’s something you’ll never forget.
+Experience Venice and its surroundings on a luxury barge cruise from Italy and it’s something you’ll never forget.

 The Bragozzo: Traditional Fishing Boats